cockroachdb/docs/v23.1/architecture/transaction-layer.md

 - [Change data capture](../change-data-capture-overview.html): Latency of changefeed messages may be increased.
 - [Statistics collection](../cost-based-optimizer.html#table-statistics): Load placed on the leaseholder may increase during collection.

 While increasing the closed timestamp may decrease retryable errors, it may also increase lock latencies.
-Consider an example where the long-running transaction `txn 1` holds [write locks](#writing) on keys at time `t=1`, and the long-running transaction `txn 2` is waiting to [read](#reading) those same keys at `t=1`.
+Consider an example where:

+1. The long-running transaction `txn 1` holds [write locks](#writing) on keys at time `t=1`.
+1. The long-running transaction `txn 2` is waiting to [read](#reading) those same keys at `t=1`.

 The following scenarios may occur depending on whether or not the closed timestamp has been increased:

-- When the timestamp for `txn 1` is pushed forward by the closed timestamp, moving its writes to time `t=2`, `txn 2` may then be able to proceed and read the keys at `t=1`.
+- When the timestamp for `txn 1` is pushed forward by the closed timestamp, its writes are moved to  time `t=2`, and it can try again to read the keys at `t=1` before writing its changes at `t=2`.
 The likelihood of retryable errors has increased.
-- If the closed timestamp interval is increased, `txn1` may cause `txn2`  to [wait](../performance-recipes.html#waiting-transaction), because `txn 2` cannot read the keys at `t=1` until `txn 1` is complete or is pushed into the future.
+- If the closed timestamp interval is increased, `txn 2` may need to [wait](../performance-recipes.html#waiting-transaction) for `txn 1` to complete or to be pushed into the future before `txn 2` can proceed.
 The likelihood of lock contention has increased.

 Before increasing the closed timestamp intervals, consider other solutions for [minimizing transaction retries](../transaction-retry-error-reference.html#minimize-transaction-retry-errors).